daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

 Effect: Projects a small physical explosive up to a long distance away that explodes in an immediate radius, releasing nanites that rearrange matter in random ways.
-Inflicts damage equal to the cypher’s level.
+Inflicts damage equal to the cypher's level.

 DETONATION (PRESSURE)

 Level: 1d6 + 2

-Effect: Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting impact damage equal to the cypher’s level.
+Effect: Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting impact damage equal to the cypher's level.
 Also moves unattended objects out of the area if they weigh less than 20 pounds (9 kg) per cypher level.

 DETONATION (SINGULARITY)